eiberham/food-tracker-api/README.md

 - Supabase pgvecytor for document embeddings and semantic search
 - Agentic RAG ( tool invocation + retrieval )
 - Authentication and per-user data isolation
-- SQLAlchemy models + Pydantic schemas
+- Pydantic schemas
 - Chat endpoint with streaming to improve the perceived responsivenes by creating a faster, more fluid, and human-like interaction.
 - Guardrails for monitoring agent work
+- LangGraph workflows for monthly recommendations

 This is the list of existing endpoints: